 About

-Henry Newquist is a jazz trombonist and composer, originally from the San Francisco Bay Area.
-He is currently pursuing a Bachelor of Music in Jazz Trombone Performance at the Oberlin Conservatory, where he studies with renowned trombonist and composer Jay Ashby.
-At Oberlin, Henry has also worked closely with esteemed faculty including Gerald Cannon, Chris Anderson, Dan Wall, Chris Coles, and Bobby Ferrazza.
+Henry Newquist is a jazz and bass trombonist, Based in the San Francisco Bay Area and Los Angeles.
+Having earned a Bachelor of Music in Jazz Trombone Performance at the Oberlin Conservatory, where he studied with renowned trombonist and composer Jay Ashby.
+At Oberlin, Henry has also worked closely with esteemed faculty including Gerald Cannon, Chris Anderson, Dan Wall, Chris Coles, Luis Perdomo, Paul Samuels and Bobby Ferrazza.
+Henry is currently pursuing a Master’s of Jazz Trombone at The University of Southern California where he studies with trombonist and composer Jon Hatamiya.

-Rooted in a deep passion for jazz and improvisation, Henry spent five years studying trombone with Spencer Sussman and two years studying jazz piano and theory with Joe Simiele.
-His musical education began early, and he quickly became a fixture in the Bay Area jazz scene, performing with the East Bay Jazz High School All-Stars for four consecutive years, two of them as lead trombonist.
+Rooted in a deep passion for jazz and improvisation, Henry growing up in the Bay Area spent five years studying trombone with Spencer Sussman and two years studying jazz piano and theory with Joe Simiele.